But I Can’t Live Without It!

 A Parent’s Dilemma

-Parents of a child with Asperger’s are thus faced with a dilemma: Do we limit our child’s time spent doing the activities that interest her most and run the risk that she will withdraw even more, or do we allow her unfettered access to things like video games and science fiction/fantasy books and movies despite the obvious social repercussions?
+Parents of a child with high-functioning autism are thus faced with a dilemma: Do we limit our child’s time spent doing the activities that interest her most and run the risk that she will withdraw even more, or do we allow her unfettered access to things like video games and science fiction/fantasy books and movies despite the obvious social repercussions?

-“If young people with Asperger’s aren’t encouraged and helped to develop social skills and independent living skills, there will be a direct impact on how many friends they have, and how successful they are in school and on the job later in life,” states McGinley.
+“If young people with [high-functioning autism] aren’t encouraged and helped to develop social skills and independent living skills, there will be a direct impact on how many friends they have, and how successful they are in school and on the job later in life,” states McGinley.
 “They may be soothed in the short term, but that deep underlying desire to make friends or have a boyfriend or girlfriend will remain a source of constant dissatisfaction and further isolation.”

 The Importance of Compromise